 The proposed increase in the authorized number of shares of Common Stock could have a number of effects on our shareholders depending upon the exact nature and circumstances of any actual issuances of authorized but un-issued shares.
 The increase could have an anti-takeover effect, in that additional shares could be issued (within the limits imposed by applicable law) in one or more transactions that could make a change in control or takeover of MasTec more difficult.
-For example, additional shares could be issued by MasTec that may dilute the stock ownership or voting rights of persons seeking to obtain control of MasTec, even if the persons seeking to obtain control of MasTec offer an above-market premium that is favored by a majority of the independent shareholders.
-Similarly, the issuance of additional shares to certain persons allied with our management could have the effect of making it more difficult to remove our current management by diluting the stock ownership or voting rights of persons are to favore of master, even a person seeking to cause such removal.
+For example, additional shares could be issued by MasTec that may dilute the stock ownership or voting rights of persons seeking to obtain control of MasTec offer an above-market premium that is favored by a majority of the independent shareholders.
+Similarly, the issuance of additional shares to certain persons allied with our management could have the effect of making it more difficult to remove our current management by diluting the stock ownership or voting rights of persons seeking to cause such removal.
 The Board is not aware of any attempt, or contemplated attempt, to acquire control of MasTec, and this proposal is not being presented with the intent that it be utilized as a type of anti-takeover device.